Free PPI Claim Check- Deadline August 29th 2019

 The final deadline to claim PPI has been set for August 29th 2019 by the Financial Conduct Authority (FCA) in an effort to draw a line under one of the banking industry’s biggest scandals.
 Millions of people have already been compensated and banks have paid out almost £47bn to cover payouts but their bill is likely to exceed £50bn before the deadline next year.
-There have been approximately 64 million PPI policies sold on PPI loans, PPI credit cards, PPI store cards, PPI mortgages and even PPI on overdrafts, yet only 12 million PPI claims have been made for compensation.
-For this reason the FCA has started a new 2 year PPI advertising campaign (with Arnold Schwarzenegger urging us to ‘Make a decision.
-Do it now’), to claim back your PPI or loose the opportunity.
-Find out if you are eligible use our FREE PPI CHECKING service….No Paperwork, No Problem.
+There have been approximately 64 million policies sold on PPI loans, PPI credit cards, PPI store cards, PPI mortgages and even PPI on overdrafts, yet only 12 million PPI claims have been made for compensation.
+For this reason the FCA has rolled out another aggressive PPI advertising campaign with Arnold Schwarzenegger urging us to make a PPI check to see if you have anything to claim back or lose the opportunity.

-Could You Possibly Have Paid Into One Of The 50 Million Still Unclaimed PPI Policies?
+Have You Paid Into One Of The 50 Million Still Unclaimed PPI Policies?

 A Free PPI Check may find that you did!